Unzor/SafeArchive1/README.md

 ```
 sa1_archive <file_name>.sa1 <password>
 ```
 A file will appear when generated.
-That is your generated arhive!
+That is your generated archive!
 Now you have to extract it with a password.
 To extract, run this:
 ```
 sa1_extract <file_name.sa1> <password>
 ```